Getting Work Experience

 We can help develop your knowledge of a professional workplace and potential careers through linking you with an alumnus who can share their experiences with you.
 Find out more at Ask an Alumnus.

 Observing someone in the workplace can help you to understand their role and how they do their job.
 Its aim is to provide an insight in to the work environment rather than to give you hands on experience.
-During the 2016/17 academic year we’re launching a trial programme to help connect you with work shadowing opportunities in a range of organisations but you can always make speculative approaches to individuals or organisation to try to arrange your own work shadowing.
+We launched a scheme during 2016-17 academic year to help connect you with work shadowing opportunities in a range of organisations but you can always make speculative approaches to individuals or organisations to try to arrange your own work shadowing.

 There are no set rules to what you should do with your vacations.
 They can be fantastic opportunities to travel and explore the world and if you use your time well you’ll also develop many important life skills that are valued by employers.
 Travel can help develop maturity and independence, help gain insights about yourself and enable you to become more culturally diverse.
 You may even want to combine travel with volunteering or employment.
 Information on our Taking a year out webpage can be a useful starting point if you’re considering traveling next summer.